MannixSuo/docs/_posts/2019-10-16-Application Layer.md

         In P2P file distribution, each peer can redistribute any portion of the file it has received to any other peers, thereby assisting the server in the distribution process.

+        Scalability of P2P Architectures

+        In the client-server architecture, none of the peers aids in distributing the file.
+We make the following observations:

+        * The server must transmit one copy of the file to each of the N peers.
+Thus the server must transmit NF bits.
+Since the server’s upload rate is us , the time to distribute the file must be at least**NF/us**

+        * Let dmin denote the download rate of the peer with the lowest download rate, that is, dmin = min{d1,dp,...,dN}.
+The peer with the lowest download rate cannot obtain all F bits of the file in less than F/dmin seconds.
+Thus the minimum distribution time is at least **F/dmin**.

+        So distribution time Dcs = max{NF/us,F/dmin}

 7. Socket Programing:Creating Network Applications
 8. Summary